'Playing with the time line and fluid origin of material and application in a cultural landscape.'

-Choosing China-Clay (porcelain) as his main source, he started a process by questioning the identity of the raw material, the forms and uses which the raw material has explored in the past and how it relates to the rapidly changing values of our desirable possessions today.
+Choosing China-Clay (porcelain) as his main source, he started his research by questioning the identity of the raw material, the forms and uses which the raw material has explored in the past and how it relates to the rapidly changing values of our desirable possessions today.

 He started by simply grinding the stoneware to grit and after that moved forward trying to create a flexible material.
 This has developed as an experimental research with the wish to develop further within different disciplines.
-For this purpose, a clear archive has been made that explains the material samples in terms of its specific qualities and possible applications.
+For this purpose, a clear archive of over 170 samples has been made that explains the material in terms of its specific qualities and possible applications.

-From the material research Gijs developed a series of bags, which are not only showing the tech- nical qualities, but also translate in color and appearance a strong reference to the original shape of the raw material.
+From the material research Gijs developed a series of bags, which are not only showing the technical qualities of the new material, but also translate in colour and appearance a strong reference to the original shape of the raw material.

 A collaboration has been set up with the Arnhem based fashion designer Sjaak Hullekes, with whom he demonstrates the textile properties of the material.
 Working together Gijs further developed the material into a porcelain textile, from where pattern parts for an archetype jacket and trousers have been assembled with the binding qualities of the material.